Skip to content

 Ensemble Test

-Multiple pretrained models may be ensembled together at test and inference time by simply appending extra models to the --weights argument in any existing val.py or detect.py command.
+Multiple pretrained models can be ensembled together at test and inference time by simply appending extra models to the --weights argument in any existing val.py or detect.py command.
 This example tests an ensemble of 2 models together:

 • YOLOv5x